Commercial Fishing and Shipping Injuries in Port Orford

 The Jones Act is a statutory remedy that allows seamen to pursue claims of negligence against their employers.
 Under the Jones Act, the employer is required to provide a reasonably safe place to work and is also responsible for the negligence of fellow crew members.
 Jones Act plaintiffs have a relatively low burden of proof.
 They must only prove that the employer’s negligence played a role, however small, in the injury.
 There are several types of damages available under the Jones Act, including lost past and future wages, past and future medical expenses, pain and suffering, disability, and lost future earning capacity.

-Kraft Davies, PLLC is a nationally recognized leader in maritime personal injury law.
+Kraft Davies Olsson PLLC is a nationally recognized leader in maritime personal injury law.
 Kraft Davies has significant experience representing Port Orford seamen against vessel owners, maritime employers, and maritime insurance companies.
 If you or a loved one were injured in a commercial fishing or shipping accident, contact the attorneys at Kraft Davies today at 206.624.8844 or through this website.